Hydrolea uniflora Raf.

 Family - Hydroleaceae

-Stem - To 1 m long, prostrate with erect or ascending branches, glabrous or finely pubescent.
+Stem - Prostrate with erect or ascending branches, to 60 cm, branched, glabrous or finely pubescent, often rooting at lower nodes.
 Thorns often present, singly or paired, in leaf axils.

 Inflorescence - Axillary clusters.